Hyomin: Fashion

 Writing for E-Times, Hwang Yeong-cheol highlighted Hyomin's strong presence in the fashion industry, particularly after her appearances at various fashion events.
-In 2016, Hyomin received an invite to attend the menswear brand Beyond Closet's pop-up launching show held at PMQ Shopping Mall in Hong Kong.The event, which included about 50 celebrities from the beauty industry, saw Park as the only foreign celebrity invited.
-Hyomin is also known for her hands-on involvement in fashion styling and critique.
-In an interview with Dazed, she shared that she personally selects her outfits for airport appearances and public events.
-Additionally, she plays an active role in conceptualizing her pictorials and photoshoots, choosing the outfits and brands featured.
+In 2016, Hyomin received an invite to attend the menswear brand Beyond Closet's pop-up launching show held at PMQ Shopping Mall in Hong Kong.
+The event, which included about 50 celebrities from the beauty industry, saw Park as the only foreign celebrity invited.
+In May 2022, Hyomin's fashion style on her 1-month trip to Australia became a Cosmopolitan article in which she was described as "well-rounded".
+An editor of the magazine praised her trip looks, focusing especially on her casual outfits.

+Cultural impact

-Hyomin frequently topped the most visited and popular Cyworld pages, an old popular social platform at the time, since her debut with hundreds of thousands of weekly views. over the years, Hyomin has been selected as a role model for several newer idols.
+Hyomin frequently topped the most visited and popular Cyworld pages, an old popular social platform at the time, since her debut with hundreds of thousands of weekly views.
+Over the years, Hyomin has been selected as a role model for several newer idols.
 In July 2018, (Former) IOI and Weki Meki member Yoojung revealed that she was inspired by Hyomin's "Nice Body" performance to become an idol as quickly as possible.
 In 2017, she was placed at 14th on Forbes China's Global Idol Chinese Popularity Ranking.
+In 2018, Hyomin's Weibo live broadcast of her birthday event Hyom's Restaurant recorded 5,6 Million live viewers and 3,33 million likes, taking the top spot among Korean female celebrities.

 Business endeavors

-Fashion and beauty
+Creative direction

 On June 14, 2011, Hyomin was appointed as T-ara's leader, under the group's rotational leadership system.
 Leaders in this system played a critical role in conceptualizing ideas, collaborating with composers, deciding on styling, and managing group activities and schedules while providing support for members' individual projects.
 During her tenure, she oversaw the promotion period for T-ara's John Travolta Wannabe and Roly Poly In Copacabana.
-Notably, Hyomin contributed to the production of the album by designing the retro-inspired stage costumes for "Roly-Poly" which featured patterns and styles reminiscent of the era, earning widespread praise.

-On June 4, 2012., Hyomin launched her exclusive clothing collection and solo shop on G-Market in collaboration with celebrity stylist Kim Sung-il.
-The collection featured around 150 products, including one-piece dresses, beachwear, shorts, and coordination sets.
 Earlier that year, she became the stylist and creative director for labelmate Gangkiz's debut, personally curating costumes for their debut song "Honey Honey".
-Hyomin also demonstrated her versatility by serving as the group's assistant photographer for their high-profile debut project, valued at approximately (~), and narrating their reality show 9 Days 8 Nights in Europe.
+Hyomin also served as the group's assistant photographer for their high-profile debut project, valued at approximately (~), and narrating their reality show 9 Days 8 Nights in Europe.

+In April 2013, Hyomin extended her creative contributions to T-ara's sub-unit, T-ara N4, where she took charge of styling for their debut single album Jeon Won Diary.
+She personally curated hip-hop-inspired stage costumes, incorporating baggy clothing with electronic elements and traditional South Korean themes.

+In an interview with Dazed, she shared that she personally selects her outfits for airport appearances and public events.
+Additionally, she plays an active role in conceptualizing her pictorials and photoshoots, choosing the outfits and brands featured.

+In 2023, Italian-Korean tote bag brand Toitt Bag selected Hyomin as their newest model, producer and stylist for the line's future seasonal line.